JunyaoHu/common_metrics_on_video_quality/README.md

 - This project supports grayscale and RGB videos.
 - This project supports Ubuntu, but maybe something is wrong with Windows.
 If you can solve it, welcome any PR.
 - **If the project cannot run correctly, please give me an issue or PR~**
+- use `scipy==1.7.3/1.9.3`, if you use 1.11.3, you will calculate a WRONG FVD VALUE!!!
+For more details see below Notice.

 # Example